gastonlucca/Gaston-Portfolio/README.md

 ## Product 1: Greenberry

-++What is**
-Greenberry+ is a Business Intelligence solution developed in a Tableau Dashboard that showcases Sales-related Data collected from Salesforce CRM  into advanced analytics.
+**What is**: Greenberry+ is a Business Intelligence solution developed in a Tableau Dashboard that showcases Sales-related Data collected from Salesforce CRM  into advanced analytics.

-Objective: to empower the Sales teams to effortlessly convert Sales data into valuable insights, focusing on the Opportunity Pipeline analysis: a powerful support to adjust their commercial strategy, ensuring flexible responses to market dynamics.
+**Objective**: to empower the Sales teams to effortlessly convert Sales data into valuable insights, focusing on the Opportunity Pipeline analysis: a powerful support to adjust their commercial strategy, ensuring flexible responses to market dynamics.

 Solution: